ZecreyGaming/BlockChainWar/README.md

-# Chain Block War Game
+# Block Chain War Game

-This is an example server project of zecrey 'Chain Block War'.
+This is an example server project of zecrey 'Block Chain War'.

 ## Getting Started